 Beloved by friends, family, teachers, and co-workers, Calvin Bryant is now serving 17 years for a first-time offense.
 His sentence was grossly enhanced by Tennessee’s harsh and unfair drug-free school zone law.
+UPDATE: In October 2018, Calvin was resentenced to time served, after a federal magistrate recommended a grant of habeus corpus to which the state courts agreed, without opposition from Davidson County District Attorney General Glenn Funk.
+Calvin is now a free man.

 In 2009, Calvin Bryant was convicted of selling drugs and sentenced to 17 years in Tennessee state prison.
 He was a first-time offender, and he could have served less than three years; instead, he got 17.
 Here’s why.